 Using the above derivation, we arrive at a prediction for the sky resolution of a GW detector network.
-We took some shortcuts that allowed us to avoid directly evaluating the complicated derivatives of the signal itself with respect to sky location.
+We took some shortcuts that allowed us to avoid directly evaluating the complicated derivatives of the signal itself with respect to the sky location.
 As a result, the expressions involved in each step are simple enough to be manually entered into a computer program.
 However, because the procedure involves several steps, we outline it once again below.

-- 1. Compute, for each detector, the horizon distance $r{1,i}$ , the angular frequency moments $\overline{\omega}i$ and $\overline{\omega}i^2$ , and $(h+, h\times)$ from Equations (C13, C14).
+- 1. Compute, for each detector, the horizon distance $r{1,i}$ , the angular frequency moments $\overline{\omega}i$ and $\overline{\omega}i^2$ , and $(h+, h\times)$ from Eqs.
+(C13, C14).
 (These can be reused for multiple source positions as long as the masses and the detector noise PSDs are the same.) - 2.
-For a given $\phi$ , $\theta$ , $\psi$ , compute the complex received amplitude $z_i$ from Equations (C10, C11), the extrinsic Fisher matrix from Equation (23), and the Jacobian from Equation (C18). - 3.
-Sum the information from all detectors using Equation C19. - 4.
-Compute the marginalized Fisher matrix from the Schur complement using Equation (C22). - 5.
-If there are two detectors, find the width $L_p$ of the ring describing the pth quantile using Equation (C23).
-If there are three or more detectors, find the area $A_p$ of the pth quantile using Equation (C26). - 6.
-(Optionally, convert from (ste)radians to (square) degrees.)
+For a given $\phi, \theta, \psi$ , compute the complex received

+- amplitude $z_i$ from Eqs.
+(C10, C11), the extrinsic Fisher matrix from Eq.
+(23), and the Jacobian from Eq.
+(C18). - 3.
+Sum the information from all detectors using Eq.
+C19. - 4.
+Compute the marginalized Fisher matrix from the Schur complement using Eq.
+(C22). - 5.
+If there are two detectors, find the width $L_p$ of the ring describing the pth quantile using Eq.
+(C23).
+If there are three or more detectors, find the area $A_p$ of the pth quantile using Eq.
+(C26). - [Optionally, convert from (ste)radians to (square) degrees.]

-See code listing in Appendix A.6 of [60].
+See the code listing in Appendix A.6 of Ref.
+[60].